-- The MTS real-time master using EtherCAT to control the road simulator in real-time.
+The MTS real-time master uses EtherCAT to control the road simulator in real-time.
 The Dewesoft R8rt DAQ slaves provided deterministic measurement data from the accelerometers to the test-bench controller via EtherCAT.

-- The Dewesoft master, recording the streams of higher speed data from the Dewesoft R8rt for advanced post-mission analysis.
+The Dewesoft master records the streams of higher-speed data from the Dewesoft R8rt for advanced post-mission analysis.